Apple–FBI encryption dispute: Support for FBI

-Senator Dianne Feinstein of California, a Democrat and vice chairman of the Senate Intelligence Committee, has voiced her opposition to Apple.
-All candidates for the Republican nomination for the 2016 U.S. presidential election who had not dropped out of the race before February 19, 2016 supported the FBI's position, though several expressed concerns about adding backdoors to mobile phones.
+Senator Dianne Feinstein of California, a Democrat and vice chairman of the Senate Intelligence Committee, voiced her opposition to Apple.
+All candidates for the Republican nomination for the 2016 U.S. presidential election who had not dropped out of the race before February 19, 2016, supported the FBI's position, though several expressed concerns about adding backdoors to mobile phones.

 On February 23, 2016, the Financial Times reported that Bill Gates, founder of Microsoft, has sided with the FBI in the case.
 However, Gates later said in an interview with Bloomberg News "that doesn't state my view on this."
 He added that he thought the right balance and safeguards need to be found in the courts and in Congress, and that the debate provoked by this case is valuable.

 San Bernardino Police Chief Jarrod Burguan said in an interview:

 Manhattan District Attorney Cyrus Vance Jr., said that he wants Apple to unlock 175 iPhones that his office's Cyber-Crime Lab has been unable to access, adding, "Apple should be directed to be able to unlock its phones when there is a court order by an independent judge proving and demonstrating that there's relevant evidence on that phone necessary for an individual case."

 FBI Director Comey, testifying before the House Judiciary Committee, compared Apple's iPhone security to a guard dog, saying, "We're asking Apple to take the vicious guard dog away and let us pick the lock."

 Apple's iOS 8 and later have encryption mechanisms that make it difficult for the government to get through.
 Apple provided no backdoor for surveillance without the company's discretion.
 However, Comey stated that he did not want a backdoor method of surveillance and that "We want to use the front door, with clarity and transparency, and with clear guidance provided by law."
 He believes that special access is required in order to stop criminals such as "terrorists and child molesters".
-Many companies such as Apple would not give the U.S. access due to the policies Apple has in place on users' confidentiality.